GenericMappingTools/gmt/doc_classic/rst/source/filter1d.rst

     gmt filter1d v3312.dt -FM50 -T0/100000/25 -L10 -S0.3 > v3312_filt.dt

-To smooth a noisy geospatial track using a Gaussian filter of full-width 100 km and not shorten the track, use
+To smooth a noisy geospatial track using a Gaussian filter of full-width 100 km and not shorten the track, and add the distances to the file, use

    ::

-    gmt filter1d track.txt -Ngk+a -E -Fg200 |> smooth_track.txt
+    gmt filter1d track.txt -Tk+a -E -Fg200 > smooth_track.txt

 See Also
 --------